Janice Pringle, PhD

 Project Coordinator, Rural Access to Medication Assisted Treatment (MAT) in Pennsylvania

-Jack Warwick is the Project Coordinator for Project RAMP or Rural Access to MAT in Pennsylvania.
-Mr. Warwick earned his bachelor’s degree in neuroscience from Indiana University-Bloomington.
-He is currently a Spring 2018 Master of Public Health candidate at the University of Pittsburgh, specializing in behavioral and community health sciences.
+Jack Warwick, MPH, is the Project Coordinator for Project RAMP or Rural Access to MAT in Pennsylvania.
+Mr. Warwick earned his master’s degree in Public Health from the University of Pittsburgh, specializing in behavioral and community health sciences.
+He earned his bachelor’s degree in neuroscience from Indiana University-Bloomington.
 His background includes work in molecular and cellular research at the Hillman Cancer Center of the University of Pittsburgh Medical Center and neurological research at Indiana University-Bloomington.
-He also has clinical experience working in the field of dental medicine.

 Brianna McDonough, MPH, CPH